 Contracts for Enrollment

-Before re-enrolling, GSAS may require a student to agree to certain terms or conditions set forth in written contract.
-Contracts may be required when the student’s conduct or circumstances have caused heightened concerns about the student's safety and/or well-being and:
+GSAS may condition a student's enrollment on certain terms or conditions set forth in a written contract between GSAS and the student when the student's conduct or circumstances have caused heightened concerns about the student's safety and/or well-being and:

-(b) the appropriateness of the student’s continued enrollment; and/or
+(a) the appropriateness of the student’s continued enrollment; or

-The contract may include compliance with a medical treatment plan, regular consultations with health care professionals, communication with administrators, and limited disclosure of relevant medical information on a need-to-know basis, such as compliance with treatment and restrictions on certain activities.
+The contract may include, among other things, compliance with a medical treatment plan, regular consultations with health care professionals, communication with administrators, and limited disclosure of relevant medical information on a need-to-know basis, such as compliance with treatment and restrictions on certain activities.
 The decision to require such a contract is arrived at in consultation with Harvard University Health Services after an individualized assessment of the nature of the student’s conduct and circumstances and any other pertinent factors.